golang/proposal/design/12302-release-proposal.md

 ### Who benefits from adopting this proposal ?

-This proposal will immediately benefit the downstream consumers of Go projects.
+This proposal will immediately benefit the downstream consumers of Go libraries and programs.
 For example:

-- The large ecosystem of tools like godeps, glide, govendor, gb, the vendor-spec proposal and dozens more, that can use this information to provide, for example, a command that will let users upgrade between minor versions, or update to the latest patch released of their dependencies rather than just the latest HEAD of the project.
+- The large ecosystem of tools like godeps, glide, govendor, gb, the vendor-spec proposal and dozens more, that can use this information to provide, for example, a command that will let users upgrade between minor versions, or update to the latest patch released of their dependencies rather than just the latest HEAD of the repository.
 - Operating system distributions such as Debian, Fedora, Ubuntu, Homebrew, rely on released versions of software for their packaging policies.
-  They don't want to pull random git hashes into their archives, they want to pull released versions of the code and have release numbers that give them a sense of how compatible new versions are with the current version.
+  They don't want to pull random git hashes into their archives, they want to pull released versions of the code and have release numbers that give them a sense of how compatible new versions are with previous version.
-  For example, Ubuntu have a policy that we only accept patch releases into our LTS distribution, no major version changes, no minor version changes that include new features, only bug fixes.
+  For example, Ubuntu have a policy that we only accept patch releases into our LTS distribution; no major version changes, no minor version changes that include new features, only bug fixes.
 - godoc.org could show users the documentation for the version of the package they were using, not just whatever is at HEAD.